-- INTENT TO SELL CARDS MUST BE TURNED INTO THE FAIR OFFICE by 10:00 am, Wednesday, July 24, 2024, if you intend to sell an item in the silent auction. - 1.
-4-H Members may not sell more than three livestock consignments in the Livestock Auction and no more than two consignments of one type OR TWO items in the Silent Auction.
+INTENT TO SELL CARDS MUST BE TURNED INTO THE FAIR OFFICE by 10:30 am, Thursday, July 24, 2025, if you intend to sell an item in the silent auction.

+- 4-H Members may not sell more than three livestock consignments in the Livestock Auction and no more than two consignments of one type OR TWO items in the Silent Auction.
 No live animals to be sold in the Silent Auction. - 2.
 Silent Auction is a terminal auction; the item sold will be given to the highest bidder.
 This item cannot go or be remade for the Kansas State Fair. - 3.
 Members may sell an item in the Silent Auction, with a purple, blue, or red ribbon placing. - 4.
 A Silent Auction item may be comprised of a single item judged at the fair (e.g. a cake).
-Food items must be made fresh (not the item judged), and horticulture items picked fresh. - 5.
-Members will fill out the Silent Auction Intent to Sell form which includes the name of the item, the placing received, the member's name, and the starting bid. - 6.
+Food items must be made fresh (not the item judged), and horticulture items picked fresh. - Members will fill out the Silent Auction Intent to Sell form which includes the name of the item, the placing received, the member's name, and the starting hid - 6.
 "Starting bid" will be the lowest amount the member would accept for the item.
 If the Starting Bid is not met, the item will not be sold and will be returned to the member, with no money given. - 7.
-The physical item MUST be present in the extension fair office by 10:00 am, Friday, July 26, 2024. - 8.
-Silent Auction will be open to bids between 11:00 am and 6:00 pm on Friday, July 26, 2024.
-At 7 pm, bid sheets will be pulled and final winner determined. - 9.
-Silent Auction item, member name, winning bidder, and price will be announced at the beginning of the Livestock Auction at 6:00 pm. - 10.
-Buyer will take possession of purchased item after paying.
+The physical item MUST be present in the extension fair office by 10:30 am, Thursday, July 24, 2025. - 8.
+Silent Auction will be open to bids between 11:00 am and 8:00 pm on Thursday, July 25, 2025 and 11:00 am and 4:00 pm on Friday, July 25, 2025.
+At 6:00 pm, bid sheets will be pulled and final winner determined. - 9.
+Silent Auction item, member name, winning bidder, and price will be announced at the beginning of the Livestock Sale at 6:00 pm. - Buyer will take possession of purchased item after paying.
 Fair Board or Extension Staff will not be holding on to item in offices. - 11.
-The Russell County Fair Board has final decision on all matters of the Silent Auction. - 12.
-There will be a 2% commission taken on all items sold through the Silent Auction.
+The Russell County Fair Board has final decision on all matters of the Silent Auction.

+- 12. There will be a 2% commission taken on all items sold through the Silent Auction.
 This will be figured on sale amount. - 13.
 No late entries will be accepted. - 14.
 Thank you notes will be available at the Extension Office for sellers to pick up and provide to their purchasers.
 No buyer ribbons will be given for the Silent Auction. - 15.
 Online Bids are not accepted.